2019 Seasonal Field Assistant

 - Other Sanctuary Operations: courtesy boat inspections for aquatic invasive plants; water quality sampling; public education/program presentations; trail monitoring and maintenance; general building maintenance; office/clerical work; other operations & projects as assigned.

 The field assistant must be able to work diligently with a minimum of supervision, demonstrate a high level of responsibility and social poise, have reliable transportation to get to various lakes on MDI, and be available during daylight hours (occasional evening work will be required).
 In addition, she/he should be a strong swimmer, and be very comfortable paddling a kayak on local lakes to complete data surveys.
 Basic equipment needs will be provided.
 A seasonal living stipend will be paid.
 Single occupancy housing may also be available at the Sanctuary Headquarters on MDI.
-Position is 12 weeks; beginning mid/late May (at least part-time).
+Position is 12 weeks or longer depending on availability; beginning mid/late May (at least part-time).

 To apply, send a cover letter that outlines your experience and interest, a resume, and three reference contacts to: